Scheduling Problems

 in constraints several formulation alternatives are available.
 As an

-example of these alternatives, consider an activity act
+example of these alternatives, consider an activity act whereby we

 want to enforce its length to be 7 if it is present.